webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Artifacts/Hatchet-of-the-Woodsman.md

 ---
 aliases:
   - Hatchet of the Woodsman
 tags:
   - Compendium/CSRD/en/Artifacts
   - Artifact
   - Artifact/Fairy-Tale
+title: Hatchet of the Woodsman
+collection: Artifacts
+kind: Compendium
 ---
 ## Hatchet of the Woodsman
 >[!info] Stats
 > **Level:** 1d6+4